 In 2017, Dr Teo introduced a diagnostic tool called the Kavo Diagnocam into her practice as another method to locate hidden decay without exposure to radiation.
 Its remarkable accuracy has contributed to a better ability to diagnose decay that might otherwise not be detected.
 It helps Dr Teo and her patients to intercept decay in its earliest stages with a view to arresting (stopping) the decay and potentially preventing the need for intervention (fillings).

 Each room is equipped with an intra-oral camera that allows Dr Teo to take photos of the inside of patient’s mouths, making it possible to receive a guided tour of your mouth.

 Dr Teo uses an intra-oral camera because she believes that you may have a better understanding about your dental health and challenges by seeing your teeth and gums up close.
 Most people have never seen their teeth so clearly before.
 She may take before, during and after images of your teeth, so that you may see the results of your treatment and the processes required to get there.

 Quieter Dental Drills

-Dr Teo is conscious of the effects of loud noises, so she happily invests in the quietest dental handpieces that she can find.
+Dr. Teo is conscious of the impact loud noises have for some patients.
+She has therefore invested in the quietest dental handpieces that she can find.

 Dr Teo uses ‘dental loupes;’ these are magnification lenses that are attached to her glasses, and which allow her to see much more detail when she is working.
 They allow for a greater level of precision in diagnosis and treatment.